openai/neural-mmo/README.rst

 |ags| License & Assets
 ######################

 The OpenAI repository is open sourced under the MIT License.
 There is a smaller original code base and game kernel that I (Joseph Suarez) retain ownership of, along with associated ideas.
-I created these before my employment -- the initial commit here represents the latest pre-employment timestep.
+I created these before my employment -- the initial commit of the OpenAI neural-mmo repository represents the latest pre-employment timestep.

 Some assets used in this project belong to `Jagex <https://www.jagex.com/en-GB/>`_, the creators of Runescape, such as